-Born on November 6, 1959 in New York City, Erik Seidel has won eight WSOP bracelets and a World Poker Tour title.
+Born on November 6, 1959 in New York City, Erik Seidel has won nine WSOP bracelets and a World Poker Tour title.
 However, in spite of his successful poker career, he remains a quiet and down-to-earth guy, enjoying spending his free time with his wife, Ruah, and two daughters, Elian and Jamesin.

 Nicknamed “Sly” and “Seiborg” by his fans, Seidel plays a cagey tournament game, often even hiding his hole cards from the television cameras.
 He claims this aspect of his game has nothing to do with strategy, but that he’s simply embarrassed by the number of good cards he’s dealt.

 The best bio of Seidel, however, is the music video “Seiborg” made by one of his fans:

 – Key Career Dates –

 - 1988: He finishes 2nd in the WSOP Main Event for $280,000.
 He loses the heads-up battle for the title to defending champion Johnny Chan.

 - 1992: He wins his first WSOP gold bracelet after finishing first in the $2,500 Limit Hold’em event for $168,000.

 - 2007: He wins his 8th WSOP gold bracelet after finishing first in the $5,000 World Championship No Limit Deuce to Seven Draw event for $538,835.